 Sometimes characters may stumble over traps in the floor or a wall.
 Perceptive characters with artifice skill are most likely to notice these.
-If you spot such a trap before triggering it, adjust your movement to avoid it or suffer the consequences.
-These traps cannot be disarmed.
+If you spot such a trap before

 SURRENDER (s key): When you select this option, your entire party surrenders to the enemy.
 Your characters will lay down their arms and cease resisting the enemy attack.